angelleye/paypal-wp-button-manager/README.txt

 == Changelog ==

+= 1.0.0 - 06.01.2015 =
+* Feature - Adds option to include a notify URL (used for IPN) with created buttons.
+* Feature - Adds the ability to create multiple companies (PayPal accounts) so that buttons can be created for any account.
+* Feature - Adds the ability to use the PayPal account merchant ID or the email address within non-hosted buttons.
+* Feature - Adds internationalization and a default.po file for translation.
+* Feature - Adds the option to delete a hosted button from your PayPal account when it's deleted from WordPress.
+* Fix - Resolves a potential SQL injection vulnerability.
+* Fix - Resolves an encoding issue causing plus signs (+) to show up in button drop-down lists.

 = 0.1.1 - 05.06.2015 =
 *Fix - Resolves a bug causing a "Security Header" failure to occur when creating live PayPal buttons.